Eurocc-Italy/dl_tui/README.md

 The `--download` and `--delete` _actions_ require a `--key=...` (mandatory) _option_, which similarly to the `update` _action_ should be the S3 key corresponding to the file to be downloaded/deleted.

-The `--query` _action_ requires the following additional _options_:
+The `--query` _action_ supports the following additional _options_:

 - `--query_file=...` (mandatory): path to the text file containing the SQL query to be ran on the Data Lake.
 - `--python_file=...` (optional): path to the Python file containing the processing to be ran on the files matching the query.
+- `--container_path=...` (optional): path to the Docker/Singularity container the user wishes to run on HPC on the files matching the query.
+- `--container_url=...` (optional): URL to the Docker/Singularity container the user wishes to run on HPC on the files matching the query.
+- `--exec_command=...` (optional): command to be run within the Docker/Singularity container.

-If no Python file is provided, the job will match the files of the query and copy them to the results archive for download.
+If no Python/Docker/Singularity file is provided, the job will match the files of the query and copy them to the results archive for download.

 The `--browse` _action_ allows for an additional _option_ `--filter=...` which accepts an SQL-like query string for listing the requested files, removing the `SELECT * FROM metadata WHERE` part of the query itself and only leaving the filters.
 For example, `SELECT * FROM metadata WHERE category = dog OR category = cat` becomes `filter="category = dog OR category = cat"`.

+The `--job_status` _action_ allows users to check the status of jobs running on HPC.

 Example commands: